manfredzimmer/Kirsch-Scheme-Builder/CONTEXT.md

 - Import/export is the only persistence mechanism.
 - Changing a select field to a non-select field removes its field options and option filters that reference those options.
+- Changing a boolean field to a non-boolean field removes its outgoing `includeWhen` dependencies.
 - The delete modal can offer two actions for categories and shared fields:
   - `Komplett löschen`: global delete.
 For categories, this removes descendants and all linked fields even if those fields are referenced elsewhere.
 For fields, this removes all `fieldCategories` links for that field, the field itself, its options, field dependencies where it is source or dependent target, option filters, and unused translations.
   - Local delete (`Nur Kategorie löschen` / `Nur aus Kategorie entfernen`): removes only links in the selected category or category tree.
 Shared referenced fields stay available in other categories.
 After local deletion, `normalizeFieldDependencies()` and `normalizeOptionDependencies()` remove dependencies/filters that are no longer valid for any remaining shared category.